-The most important reason why GPT appears is to replace the old MBR (Master Boot Record).
-For those disks which have a sector size of 512 bytes, MBR partition table does not allow the partition capacity to be greater than 2.2TB.
+The most important reason why GPT appears is to replace the old MBR (Master Boot Record) gradually.
+For those disks which have a sector size of 512 bytes, MBR partition table does not allow the partition capacity to be greater than 2.0 TB.
 After noticing this limitation, some hardware manufacturers, such as Seagate and Western Digital, start to upgrade the sector size of their large-capacity disks to 4KB.

 This means that the effective size limit of MBR disks is temporarily raised to 8.8TB.
 This solution seems to work well, reducing users' demand for GDP temporarily.
-However, it brings confusion as well: when booting from BIOS on a device with large block, how can we divide the disk partitions in the best way.
+However, it brings confusion as well: when booting from BIOS on a device with a large block, how can we divide the disk partitions in the best way.

 Apple once warned – we should not assume that all device block size is 512 bytes.
 The truth is some modern storage devices, such as SSD (Solid State Drive), might use 1024-byte blocks.
 What's more, some MO (magneto-optical) discs might use 2048-byte sectors though they're often not partitioned.
-With this in mind, some manufacturers plan to produce hard drives with 4096-byte sectors; but as of early 2010, this new kind of hard disk is still disguised as disk with 512-byte sectors in operating system with the help of firmware.
+With this in mind, some manufacturers plan to produce hard drives with 4096-byte sectors; but as of early 2010, this new kind of hard disk is still disguised as a disk with 512-byte sectors in the operating system with the help of firmware.